TheLabbingProject/django_analyses/docs/source/user_guide/analysis_integration.rst

 ..................

 By default, interfaces are expected to be classes and expose a :meth:`run()` method which returns a dictionary of output keys and values.
-Therefore, out :class:`ExponentCalculator` class might look something like this:
+Therefore, an :class:`ExponentCalculator` class might look something like this:

 .. code-block:: python